nirs/pyev/pyev/doc_src/source/Timer.rst

     .. py:method:: reset

         This will act as if the timer timed out and restart it again if it is repeating.
+It basically works like calling :py:meth:`stop`, updating the timeout to the :py:attr:`repeat` value and calling :py:meth:`start`.
         The exact semantics are:

-        * if the timer is pending, its pending status is cleared.
+        * if the timer is pending, the pending status is always cleared.
-        * if the timer is started but non-repeating, stop it (as if it timed out).
+        * if the timer is started but non-repeating, stop it (as if it timed out, without invoking it).
-        * if the timer is repeating, either start it if necessary (with the :py:attr:`repeat` value), or reset the running timer to the :py:attr:`repeat` value.
+        * if the timer is repeating, make the :py:attr:`repeat` value the new timeout and start the timer, if necessary.

         .. seealso::
             `Be smart about timeouts